-[1] Note the friendly relations between George Butt, incumbent of Kidderminster, and the Dissenting ministers of the town, as described in the biography of Butt's daughter, the well-known Mrs. Sherwood.
+[20.]Note the friendly relations between George Butt, incumbent of Kidderminster, and the Dissenting ministers of the town, as described in the biography of Butt's daughter, the well-known Mrs. Sherwood.
 The whole tone of her stories implies that community of religious convictions obliterated in her mind any marked distinction between members of the Church of England and Nonconformists.
 Note, too, the respect felt by members of the Church of England for Robert Hall.
 The action of Henry Venn of Huddersfield is also instructive.
 "In one case Mr. Venn certainly gave very definite assistance to the establishment of a Dissenting congregation, but this was somewhat early in his career [1771], and his son assures us that he afterwards strongly regretted the step he had taken."-Venn Family Annals, p.
-95.
+95. [Editor's note: The rest of this footnote was added in the second edition.]

 "We do not differ from our brethren in the Establishment in essentials: we are not of two distinct religions: while we have conscientious objections to some things enjoined in their public service.
-We profess the same doctrines which they profess; . . . we have the same rule of life; and maintain, equally with them, the necessity of that 'holiness, without which none shall see the Lord.' "-Robert Hall, 1831, Works, v. p.
+We profess the same doctrines which they profess; . . . we have the same rule of life; and maintain, equally with them, the necessity of that 'holiness, without which none shall see the Lord."-Robert Hall, 1831, Works, v. p.
 317, cited Henson, Religion in the Schools, p.
 104.

-- [1] Better known as Anne Taylor. - [2] Autobiography, etc., of Mrs. Gilbert, vol. i. pp. 78, 79. - [1] The novelist was brought up in an atmosphere of devout and very strict Methodism.
-He was the son of Dr. Samuel Warren, who became a highly influential Wesleyan minister and preacher, but who later in life (1838) was admitted to orders in the Church of England. - [1] It may be doubted whether in a single novel of high repute published before 1850 there will be found a favourable picture of an English Dissenting minister.
+[21.]Better known as Anne Taylor.

+[22.]
+Autobiography, etc., of Mrs. Gilbert, vol. i. pp. 78, 79.

+[23.]
+The novelist was brought up in an atmosphere of devout and very strict Methodism.
+He was the son of Dr. Samuel Warren, who became a highly influential Wesleyan minister and preacher, but who later in life (1838) was admitted to orders in the Church of England.

+[24.]
+It may be doubted whether in a single novel of high repute published before 1850 there will be found a favourable picture of an English Dissenting minister.
 This statement has, of course, no application to pictures of Presbyterian ministers, or of Presbyterianism by Scottish writers.